 Insert the one end of the sandblaster into the bucket of fine sand and spray away.

 It’s a little quicker than oven cleaner, but it doesn’t remove all the paint, just smoothes it out so it won’t peel off.

 Bang, Smack, and Scrape

 This is my favorite method.
 It so satisfying banging, smacking and scraping those tiles 😀 Bang and smack the tiles with the back end of a paint scraper or screwdriver.
 Depending on how old the paint is, it will come off in chunks, and the rest can be scraped off with the sharp end of your tool of choice.

 For stubborn paint bits use a wire brush and a little elbow grease 😀

 Every old ceiling tile is different so choose the method that works for you.
-To remove most of the paint use oven cleaner.
+To remove most of the paint use oven cleaner like we did when we made our recycled birdhouse.
 If you want to keep some of the old paint and don’t mind getting sand

 in your crack everywhere, use the sandblaster.
 Or if you like banging things around, go for the bang, smack and scrape approach.
 For the plant stand, I wanted to retain some of the “history” of the tiles and I loved the layers of interest the paint created so bang, smack and scrape it was.

 Whatever method you use, make sure to seal the tiles after cleaning with a clear, protective sealer to protect them.